JackV2020/Collection_Manager/README.md

 ## Audio folder tree and collections

-To explain about collections I assume you have a folder structure like '/Data/Music' with subfolder trees with at the deepest level folders with the audio files for the albums you have.
+To explain about collections I assume you have a folder structure like '/Data/Music' with sub folder trees with at the deepest level folders with the audio files for the albums you have.
 <br>Something like:

 ```